Club: Wolverhampton Wanderers FC | Opening: 1889 | Capacity: 31,700 seats

 Tickets for Wolves games can be bought online, by phone +44 (0) 871 222 1877, or in person at the ticket office at the stadium.

-Ticket prices range from £24.00 for a seat at one of the ends to £30.00 for a seat at the upper Bill Wright Stand.
+Ticket prices typically range from £25.00 for a seat at one of the ends to £30.00 for a seat at the upper Bill Wright Stand.